Experience the World's Best Golf Destinations Like You Never Have Before

 There may be no golf experience more breathtaking than playing along the ocean at one of the world’s most-renowned golf facilities.
 This South Carolina resort near historic Charleston exemplifies all that is great about golf.
 Five top-rated courses designed by golf legends sprinkle the island property that also includes the luxury beachfront Sanctuary Hotel, villas and private rental homes.

 What earns it these honors is a combination of factors, including great golf, tough challenges, incredible beauty, and the fact that it keeps attracting the world’s best players.
 The course is perhaps best known for its sometimes-stubborn easterly and westerly ocean winds.
 Experts say that it’s the only course in the world outside of the United Kingdom and Ireland that’s affected as much by gusts.
-In fact, depending on the wind’s direction and brawn, you may experience up to an eight-club difference on shots.
-Situated on the eastern end of the island, the layout features 10 seaside holes with clear views of the Atlantic coastline from each hole.
+In fact, depending on the wind’s direction and brawn, you may experience up to an eight-club difference on shots, so if you decide to visit the course, make sure you’re playing with clubs that’ll help you play your best game.
+Situated on the eastern end of the island, the layout features 10 seaside holes with clear views of the Atlantic coastline.
 The Ocean Course also served as the setting for the 2000 film “The Legend of Bagger Vance.”

-Several excellent courses populate the Los Cabos coast at the tip of Mexico’s Baja California Peninsula.
+On the other side of the continent, several excellent courses populate the Los Cabos coast at the tip of Mexico’s Baja California Peninsula.
 All have unparalleled views of the Sea of Cortez and surrounding mountains.
 It’s truly a vacation paradise with warm water, white-sand beaches, energizing ocean breezes and magnificent — relatively new — golf.

-The 27-hole course in San Jose del Cabo, has been rated among the 100 greatest golf resorts in the world.
+The 27-hole course in San Jose del Cabo has been rated among the 100 greatest golf resorts in the world.
 It features everything from towering cacti and deep arroyos to breathtaking views of the sea.
 This upscale layout is divided into the Arroyo, Mountain and Ocean nines.
 Four lakes and extreme elevation shifts make it a memorable experience.

 America may have no finer parcel of land than where The Resort at Pelican Hill resides in Newport Coast, Calif.
 The clubhouse and six-star hotel sit on the bluff above the Pacific, while the two Tom Fazio-designed courses — Ocean North and Ocean South — meander all the way down to the beach and back, with stunning vistas the entire way.
 Palladian-inspired bungalows and villas — the latter armed with butler, personal chef, private garage, and more — make you feel as if you’re in northern Italy, amid world-class restaurants in classic al fresco setting.
 With a luxurious spa, and an infinity pool that showcases an incredible nightly sunset and destination shopping just minutes away, it’s no wonder that this destination is known as the Pebble Beach of Southern California.